Rapscallions

 The chicken squawked louder.
 The puppies and kittens laughed harder.
 It was all getting out of hand, and the captain worried about how far the chicken’s patience could stretch before it remembered the blaster holstered at its side and decided that a couple fewer hostages would still be quite enough.

-“We need to get the children under control,” Capt.
-Jacques breathed under his whiskers.
+“We need to get the children under control,” Captain Jacques breathed under his whiskers.
 If he were full size and wearing his uniform, he’d have simply ordered them to behave.
 Though while that worked fine on officers, he wasn’t sure how well it would work on officers’ children.
 Probably not well.
 Honestly, he sympathized with the flustered flapping chicken.
 “This is going to end very badly.”

 “We need the Galactic Culture Tutor,” Leslie barked.